paulinia/pilang/README.md

                  )]
 ```

-What does the loop do can be described with a following pseudocode:
+What the loop does can be described with a following pseudocode:

 ```python
 <variable name> = []